ghar-nainital/ghar-nainital.github.io/index.md

 * Blogs

 ## Hiking
 How about access to some scenic views?
-LEt us guide you through all the hikes we would do whenever we wanted an escape!
+Let us guide you through all the hikes we would do whenever we wanted an escape!

 ## Powered By